Titorat/Course-Voronoi-Diagrams-EN/markdowns/distances.md

 Voronoi Diagrams are heavily dependent of distance functions.
 Usually Euclidean distance is used on diagrams, but the Manhattan distance is preferred on grid-based maps.
 But what is a distance function?

 In the real world the distance from a point A to a point B is measured with the length of the imaginary straight line between these two points.
 That's the *Euclidean* distance.
 But you can actually measure distances in other ways.
 For instance, using time.
-If it takes you `1` hour by car to go from city A to city B, and it takes you `2` hours to go from city A to city C, you will consider city B to be closer, regardless of the geographical distance.
+If it takes you `1` hour by car to go from city `A` to city `B`, and it takes you `2` hours to go from city `A` to city `C`, you will consider city `B` to be closer, regardless of the geographical distance.

 Distance functions are different ways to measure distance: straight line, time, car gas costs, there are many ways to measure distances.
-In this course we are focusing on two basic distance functions: Euclidean and Manhattan.
+In this course we are focusing on two basic distance functions: *Euclidean* and *Manhattan*.

 # Euclidean Distance
 [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), also called *L² norm*, measures distance using a straight line in an Euclidean space.
 In a 2D space it is the same thing as the Pythagorean formula: